Survive election uncertainty with these expert tips on how to cope - Local News 8

 Survive election uncertainty with these expert tips on how to cope

-It’s the day after one of the most contentious US presidential elections in modern history, and we’re still unsure who will lead our country.

-You may be reeling with emotion, uncertain how to cope with the stress and uncertainty of the next few hours — or days — and unclear on what you can do to help our divided country heal.
+As CNN projects that Joe Biden will become the 46th president of the United States, you may be reeling with emotion, uncertain how to cope with stress or anger and unclear on what you can do to help our divided country heal.

 “The challenge is this comes on the backdrop of so much uncertainty in so many arenas — health, business, economic, social,” said stress management expert Dr. Cynthia Ackrill, an editor for “Contentment” magazine, produced by the American Institute of Stress.